cyclotron3k/lifx_api/README.md

 ## Usage

-You'll need to have some Lifx bulbs already setup and configured.
-Then you will need to obtain an `access_token` from the [Lifx website](https://cloud.lifx.com/sign_in).
+You'll need to have some LIFX bulbs already setup and configured.
+Then you will need to obtain an `access_token` from the [LIFX website](https://cloud.lifx.com/sign_in).

 ```ruby
 require 'lifx_api'